Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Invasion implies convergence

 The aim of this \namecref{subsec:cv_mean_inv_vel} is to prove the following proposition. \begin{proposition}[mean invasion speed] The following equalities hold:

 \end{proposition} \begin{proof} Let us proceed by contradiction and assume that

 Then, let us take and fix a positive quantity $c$ satisfying the following conditions:

-The first condition is satisfied as soon as $c$ is smaller than and sufficiently close to $\barcescsup$, thus existence of a quantity $c$ satisfying the two conditions follows from hypothesis \hypDiscVel.
+The first condition is satisfied as soon as $c$ is smaller than and close enough to $\barcescsup$, thus existence of a quantity $c$ satisfying the two conditions follows from hypothesis \textup{(\hyperlink{hypDiscVel}{\hypDiscVelRef})}.

 The contradiction will follow from the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr}.
-The main ingredient is: since the set $\Phi_c(0_{\rr^n})$ is empty, some dissipation must occur permanently around the escape point in a referential travelling at speed $c$.
-This is stated by the following lemma. \begin{lemma}[nonzero dissipation in the absence of travelling front] There exist positive quantities $L$ and $\epsDissip$ such that, for every $t$ in $[0,+\infty)$, if the quantity $\resc(t)$ is not smaller than $L$, then the following inequality holds:
+The main ingredient is: since the set $\Phi_c(m)$ is empty, some dissipation must occur permanently around the escape point in a referential travelling at the speed $c$.
+This is stated by the following lemma. \begin{lemma}[nonzero dissipation in the absence of travelling front] There exist positive quantities $L$ and $\epsDissip$ such that, for every $t$ in $[0,+\infty)$, if the quantity $\resc(t)$ is greater than or equal to $L$, then the following inequality holds:

 \end{lemma} \begin{proof}[Proof of \cref{lem:dissip_no_tf_vel}] Let us proceed by contradiction and assume that the converse is true.
-Then, for every nonzero integer $p$, there exists $t_p$ in $[0,+\infty)$ such that the quantity $\resc(t_p)$ is not smaller than $p$ and such that
+Then, for every positive integer $n$, there exists $t_n$ in $[0,+\infty)$ such that the quantity $\resc(t_n)$ is greater than or equal to $n$ and such that